Request an Application Pack

 If I invest now will I be able to claim for 2022/2023 tax year?

-The first tranche of our SEIS Fund will be closing at the end of May/early June and deployed in August allowing for carry-back to 2022/23.
+The second tranche of our SEIS Fund will be closing mid November and third tranche at the end of December both deploying within the 23/24 tax year allowing for carry-back to 2022/23.

 When are you closing the fund?